onqtam/headjack/docs/why/SYSTEM.md

 https://twitter.com/disclosetv/status/1678387920955232259

 > "Earth provides enough to satisfy every man's needs, but not every man's greed." - [Mahatma Gandhi](https://www.goodreads.com/quotes/30431-earth-provides-enough-to-satisfy-every-man-s-needs-but-not)

+> "So what are some things that need to be done?
+Build new values.
+Imagine if “self-actualization” becomes our number one value instead of “he who dies with the most toys wins.”" - [In Search of the 5th Attractor, by Jim Rutt](https://medium.com/@memetic007/fifth-attractor-6d1a54fcda2e#:~:text=So%20what%20are,most%20toys%20wins.%E2%80%9D)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Accountability & Opaqueness